-Note 2016 2015

-\$ \$

-Cash and cash equivalents

-- AA Rated 8 281,121 304,111
+Note 2016 \$ 2015 \$ Cash and cash equivalent 8 281,121 304,111 b.
+Liquidity risk

-(b) Liquidity risk

 Liquidity risk arises from the possibility that the Group might encounter difficulty in settling its debts or otherwise meeting its obligations related to financial liabilities.